House Bill No. 536

 long-term care of the taxpayer or a dependent of the taxpayer;

-(k) principal and income in a family education savings program account established in accordance with [section 4] or withdrawn from an account for qualified higher education expenses, as defined in [section 3], for a designated beneficiary of the taxpayer; and
+(l) principal withdrawn from an account for qualified higher education expenses, as defined in [section 3], for a designated beneficiary of the taxpayer; and

-(k)(l) the recovery during the tax year of any amount deducted in any prior tax year to the extent that the recovered amount
+(k)(m) the recovery during the tax year of any amount deducted in any prior tax year to the extent that the recovered

 (3) A shareholder of a DISC that is exempt from the corporation license tax under 15-31-102(1)(l) shall include in the shareholder's adjusted gross income the earnings and profits of the DISC in the same manner as provided by section 995 of the Internal Revenue Code, 26 U.S.C.
 995, for all periods for which the DISC election is effective.